 \section{Parametrization of quadratic, cubic, quartic, and quintic extensions of a fixed global field}

 Let $F$ be a fixed global field.
 Our goal in this section is to parametrize quadratic, cubic, quartic, and quintic extensions of $F$ in terms of certain orbits of prehomogeneous representations.
+The representation we give here for $n=2$ does not parametrize quadratic extensions in the case when $F$ has characteristic $2$; however, in Section \ref{sec:quadratic}, we will describe a different (though slightly more complicated and non-reductive) representation that will apply in all characteristics.
+We have chosen to keep the representation listed here for simplicity of exposition in the cases when the characteristic of $F$ is not 2.
 For $n=2$, $3$, $4$, and $5$, we define the prehomogeneous representations $(G_n,V_n)$ as in Table \ref{tablereps}.